 Varies

 It depends on your home's location and the kind of panels you plan to use.
-Holly can experience long, hard winters, so we recommend installing your system in the springtime to maximize your generation for the year.
+Holly can experience long, hard winters, so we recommend installing your system in the spring months to maximize your generation for the year.

 The type of solar panels you have will have specific maintenance steps to follow.
 Regardless of type, you should inspect your panels for damage and clean them regularly.
-Full-service solar contractors in the Holly area offer multipoint maintenance plans to help you make the most of your panels and keep them healthy for as long as possible.
+A majority of solar contractors in the Holly area offer multipoint maintenance plans to help you make the most of your panels and keep them healthy for as long as possible.